-- (1) Minor procedural streamlining applicable where an agency receives no adverse comments in response to a proposed regulatory action. - (2) The creation of a simplified notice and comment procedure that an agency may use when proposing a regulation that it expects will be noncontroversial (a "consent regulation").
-However, if any adverse public comment is received in response to a regulatory proposal, the simplified procedure may not be used.
+- (1) The circumvention of redundant reporting requirements where an agency receives no adverse comments in response to a proposed regulatory action. - (2) The creation of a simplified notice and comment procedure that an agency may use when proposing a regulatory action that it expects will be noncontroversial ("consent regulation procedure").
+If any adverse public comment is received in response to a proposed regulatory action, the consent regulation procedure may not be used.